digitaldrummerj/digitaldrummerj.me/content/blog/2016/ng2-wtf-my-module-wont-route.md

   is.  \n"
 published: true
 title: Angular - WTF Module Won't Route
 ---

+> Note: This post applies to Angular.
+The 2+ version of Angular.

 I have been really enjoying working with Angular 2 over the last few months but the other day I spent well over an hour cursing Angular wondering why my new module would not route.
 I didn't have this much trouble when I created my other modules a few weeks before.
 However, this time when I navigated to my new module route it kept going to my catch all route.